-You can be a garden expert (almost) in time for the first day of spring, March 21, and the last average frost day of the year, May 10.
+You can be a garden expert (almost) in time for the last average frost day of the year, May 10 — when it’s safe to plant most of your garden.

 Check out these free offerings from the experts: